2020-mccabe-vanderbilt-es140X/ES140X/instructions/set_up_your_computers_MacOS.md

 ## Watch videos on Brightspace

 We have created a few videos to assist with some of the set up steps.
 The videos are hosted on Brightspace under the Videos section of this class.
+We recommend that you watch through the videos in order first to get an understanding of what you need to be doing here.
+Then, continue through this document and replicate what has been shown in the videos, using them as a second source.
 <br />
 <br />
 <br />